Dr Rainer Gnibl, GMP Inspector for EMA and Local Government, Germany

 Aidan Madden, FivePharma, Ireland

-During this course, you will learn all relevant aspects to efficiently organise and improve your Complaint Handling and Recall System to fulfil current GMP requirements and to get the best benefit for your daily business.
+During this Live Online Training, you will learn all relevant aspects to efficiently organise and improve your Complaint Handling and Recall System to fulfil current GMP requirements and to get the best benefit for your daily business.

 In principle, every complaint might cause a recall, and every complaint may provide an opportunity to improve.